mongodb-industry-solutions/retail-digital-receipts-backend/services/recommendation-ms/README.md

 ## 📦 Setup Instructions

+> 👉 If you're looking to run the full system (including `invoice-ms`, Azure Functions, and shared MongoDB setup), head to the [main project README](../README.md) for a complete guide.

+### Running this service in isolation

+You can run `recommendation-ms` independently for development or testing purposes.

+1. Copy the environment config:
-1. Copy `.env.example` to `.env` and update the values with your environment.
+   - Duplicate `.env.example` as `.env` and update the values.

-2. Make sure your MongoDB cluster includes:
+2. Make sure the following prerequisites are ready in your MongoDB Atlas cluster:
-   - ✅ Embeddings stored in the `products.embedding` field
+   - ✅ Embeddings are stored in the `products.embedding` field
-   - ✅ A vector index on that field (`product_vector_index`)
+   - ✅ A vector index named `product_vector_index` is created on that field
-   - ✅ An Atlas Trigger configured for `recommendations.insert`
+   - ✅ An Atlas Trigger is configured to listen for `recommendations.insert` and update:
+     - `users.lastRecommendations`
+     - `invoices.recommendations`

-3. You can run this service in two ways:
+3. Then you can run the service either way:

-   - Using **Poetry** locally for development.
+**Using Poetry**
 ```bash

 poetry install